tylerowen/Barista-Resume/README.md

 ### Objective

-Beverage-focused service professional with 15 years in food service — bartending, pouring beer, and building strong cocktail knowledge in a fine dining setting.
-I approach drinks methodically, understanding structure and balance rather than just following steps.
-Calm under pressure, easy to work alongside, and focused on hospitality that makes guests feel taken care of.
+**Strong working knowledge of spirits and cocktails, built through bartending, beer service, and a fine dining role that demanded real command of the drink list.
+I approach cocktails by understanding why they work, not just how to make them — and stay calm and efficient even when things get busy.**

 ---